AlexSkrypnyk/scaffold/docs/documentation.md

 GitHub Action.

 This GitHub Action is designed to automatically build and publish documentation to GitHub Pages.
-The workflow triggers on every `push` to the `main` branch, specifically when changes are made in the `docs` directory.
+The workflow triggers on every `push` to the `main` branch.

 The Jekyll build command generates the static site.